ashish-yadav11/dwmblocks/README.md

 # Colored output and Clickability

-The patches folder contains a patch for dwm which is required for dwmblocks to function properly.
-It adds support for colored text, clickability and cursor hinting when hovering on text output of clickable blocks (inspired by polybar).
+The patches folder contains two patches for dwm, one for dwm already patched with systray patch and the other for dwm without systray.
+One of the patches, whichever appropriate, is essential for dwmblocks to function properly.
+It will add support for colored text, clickability and cursor hinting when hovering on clickable blocks (inspired by polybar).

 Clickability is inspired by the statuscmd patch for dwm.
 On clicking on text corresponding to a clickable block, the program specified to handle clicks for